rundeck/docs/docs/manual/execution-lifecycle/roi-metrics.md

 ![ROI Metrics JSON](~@assets/img/roi-metrics-json.png)

-For a walk-through how this may be used and an example job that will help in gathering ROI metric data check out this Learning Article.
+For a walk-through of how the ROI Metrics Data may be used and an example job that will help in gathering ROI metric data check out this [Learning Article](/learning/howto/use-roi-metrics.md).